dnapier/vcl-dashboard/README.md

 # vcl-dashboard

-The application is an web application built on python-django framework.
+The application is a web application built on python-django framework.

 The logic for application is in the views.py file located at - vcl/apps/lab/views.py